 - If your dishwasher still doesn’t drain properly, you should go more in-depth and remove clogs from the Drain Hose on the back or bottom.

 - Note: For this step, you must access the dishwasher drain hose, which requires knowing how to remove a dishwasher.
-Click the link above to see those step-by-step instructions.
+Click the link above for step-by-step instructions.

 - First, unplug the dishwasher and make sure the power is completely disconnected.

-Navigate your owner’s manual for instructions on the drain hose location and how you can detach it from the dishwasher. - Disconnect the hose once you’ve found it using pliers.
-Consider placing a container under the hose to collect any spills.
+Please consult your owner’s manual for instructions on where to find the drain hose and how to detach it from the dishwasher. - Once you’ve found it, disconnect the hose using pliers.
+You can also consider placing a container under the hose to collect any spills.

 - Use a straightened wire hanger or auger to loosen and remove clogs.

 - Refasten the hose, turn on the dishwasher, and run it on a “normal” cycle.
-The drain hose should now be clean and drain properly.
+The drain hose should now be cleaned and drained correctly.

 Frequently Asked Questions (FAQ)